pareespathak/py2048/readme 2048game.md

    winvalue will be displayed above .
 PLAYING MOVE :
-     to slide upwards enter 'w' or 'W' key . to slide downwards enter 'w' or 'W' key . to slide rightside enter 'w' or 'W' key . to slide leftside enter 'w' or 'W' key . if any other input is given . game will ask to play move again till valid input. after every move a new tile will be inserted to random place numbered as '0'.
+     to slide upwards enter 'w' or 'W' key . to slide downwards enter 's' or 'S' key . to slide rightside enter 'd' or 'D' key . to slide leftside enter 'a' or 'A' key . if any other input is given . game will ask to play move again till valid input. after every move a new tile will be inserted to random place numbered as '0'.
  ENDING OF GAME: